 In summary, businesses must take steps to comply with California’s complicated labor laws, or risk being sued and face huge judgments that could bankrupt the business.

-To protect your business from future liability, consider obtaining an internal audit for your business of your employment practices from Ken Rose, Esq., who can perform an audit to review your company’s wage and hour practices, and a review of your insurance contracts by Jack Landers.
-Call me at (858) 569-0633 or email me if this audit sounds like something you wish to consider or if you need help protecting your business against a variety of factors.
+Call me at (858) 569-0633 or email firstname.lastname@example.org, if this audit sounds like something you wish to consider or if you need help protecting your business against a variety of factors.

 Ensuring against the risk of an employee lawsuit with EPLI should be considered another cost of doing business.
 Knowing that your company is protected will bring you some peace of mind in this litigious world we now live in.